The basics

 8 min read

-The summary bill vs. the itemized bill
+Summary bill vs. itemized bill

-What are CPT codes?
+What CPT codes are

 1. Duplicate charges